How to Wire a Dead-End 3-Way Switch: Wiring Diagram

 - What is the main difference in feed-through vs dead-end switch wiring?

-- The primary difference is circuit continuation.
-In a feed-through setup, the switch box also serves as a junction to send power to other outlets or lights downstream.
-In a dead end 3 way switch setup, the switch box is the final point; the wiring within it only serves the multi-location control of its designated load and does not feed power elsewhere.
+- The primary difference is whether the switch box continues the circuit.
+A feed-through box carries power onward to other loads; a dead end 3 way switch box is the final point and only serves the multi-location control for its load.

 - Why is a neutral wire in switch box now required for a dead end 3 way switch?